turingschool/curriculum/source/index.markdown

 * [EventReporter](projects/event_reporter.html) - A follow-up to EventManager focusing more on Ruby object decomposition and working with Command Line Interfaces and program control flow.
 * [SalesEngine](projects/sales_engine.html) - This project supplies a set of CSV datafiles and challenges you to build a query/reporting API.
 It's an excellent opportunity to practice TDD and manipulating collections.
 Also, several developers have used it as a test-bed for performance ideas like threads, distributed Ruby, and integrating with a SQL database.

-## Hungry Academy

-If you're interested in the how Hungry Academy moves along, check out [the academy index](academy/index.html) which has all our daily outlines, calendar, etc.

 ## Paths